4 min read

 If you believe that your dog has been poisoned, what steps should you take to administer first aid?
 Your next critical actions are dictated by what means and method your pet has been poisoned.

 First, try to determine what your dog was exposed to, and look around for evidence.
-This proof may be a pool of antifreeze, an open pesticide container, broken bottles of medication, or a container of rodenticide.
+This proof may be a pool of antifreeze, an open pesticide container, broken bottles of medication, a chomped house or garden plant, or a container of rodenticide.
 Then, contact your veterinarian or an animal poison control center immediately.

 Be prepared with the answers to these questions when you call: